 Ethan is running for the Kansas Senate because he knows that every opportunity he has had in his life stems from the great public school education he received in Shawnee Mission schools.
 He wants to make sure those schools remain great for the next generation of students, like his infant son.

 Johnson County Roots

 Raised in Johnson County, Ethan graduated from Shawnee Mission South.
 He then attended Garden City Community College, where he played baseball and was an Academic All-American.
 Ethan went on to earn a bachelor’s degree and a law degree from Washington University in St. Louis, during which time he interned for Congressman Richard Gephardt and was a Legal Fellow in Senator Claire McCaskill’s Washington, D.C. office.
-He is currently an attorney at Blake & Uhlig, one of the nation’s leading labor law firms, where his practice focuses on representing unions and advancing and protecting workers’ rights.

 Over the course of his career, Ethan has worked at the highest levels of law, government, and politics, and wants to use his diverse professional experience to serve the residents of Senate 7.